-Independent Non-Executive Director Aged 61 Malaysian Male
+Woon Wai En Independent Non-Executive Director

-Teh Kok Heng, aged 61, male, a Malaysian, is an independent Non-Executive Director of LB Aluminium Berhad and was appointed to the Board on 31 July 2013.
-He holds a Bachelor Degree in Marketing from TAR College.
+Woon Wai En, aged 60, male, a Malaysian, is an Independent Non-Executive Director of LB Aluminium Berhad and was appointed to the Board on 16 November 2022.
+Mr Woon is a member of the Malaysian Institute of Accountants (MIA) and also a Fellow Member of the Chartered Institute of Management Accountants.